Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

     ![Complication](media/complication_1.png)

 2. If the complication data is changed, the complication provider application can notify to the watch face.
-If the complication received the notification, it requsts to update automatically.
+If the complication received the notification, it requests to update automatically.
 Then, the update request comes to the complication provider.
 The complication provider must set the updated data in update requested callback.
 After the complication data is updated, the complication update callback is called in the watch face.

     ![Complication_update](media/complication_2.png)